The Rage (1997 film): Plot

 In Wasatch County, Utah, a militia of psychosexual thrill-killers led by Art Dacy and his lover Cyndi commit a string of vicious rapes and murders targeting women.
 After the pursuit of a kidnapper hits a dead-end, FBI criminal profiler Kelly McCord is assigned to head the investigating task force and partnered with veteran agent Nick Travis to assist Sheriff Glen Dobson.
 Travis confides to McCord that he has become disillusioned with the FBI following his supervisor John Taggart's unnecessary deadly escalation of a standoff at Highland Gorge that Travis was attempting to resolve through crisis negotiation.

 As they investigate the murders, Travis and McCord are spotted by the militia and pursued by Bobby Joe, Dacy's right-hand-man, who nearly kills McCord.
-Dacy, enraged at McCord's suggestion in a news interview that he is sexually impotent, kidnaps and tries to rape her, but Travis shoots him and allows her to break free.
-The FBI identifies Dacy, and the task force investigates a trailer park where Dacy's mother Lucille lives, but Lucille draws a gun and is shot, while Dacy, Cyndi, and Joe open fire from her vehicle.
-As they flee, McCord accidentally shoots at a passing car that crashes; though the car's occupants are unharmed, the driver files a lawsuit against the FBI, prompting Taggart to suspend McCord pending termination.
+Dacy, enraged at McCord's suggestion in a news interview that he is sexually impotent, kidnaps and tries to rape her, but Travis shoots him, allowing her to break free.
+The FBI identifies Dacy, and the task force investigates a trailer park where Dacy's mother Lucille lives.
+Lucille draws a gun and is shot, while Dacy, Cyndi, and Joe flee in her vehicle.
+McCord accidentally shoots a passing car that crashes.
+The car's driver files a lawsuit against the FBI, prompting Taggart to suspend McCord pending termination.
 Travis accuses Taggart of scapegoating McCord, incapacitates him in a brawl, and flees with her to continue the investigation.